LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_04.md

 ## Learning Objectives

-* Compare and contrast the different Cloud Storage options
+* Compare and contrast the different Cloud Storage options.
-* Distinguish between structured and unstructured storage options in the cloud
+* Distinguish between structured and unstructured storage options in the cloud.
-* Compare the role of the different Cloud Storage options
+* Compare the role of the different Cloud Storage options.
-* Explore the use case for Relational vs NoSQL storage options
+* Explore the use case for Relational vs NoSQL storage options.
-* Describe leveraging Cloud Storage as an unstructured storage option
+* Describe leveraging Cloud Storage as an unstructured storage option.
-* Explain relational database options in the cloud
+* Explain relational database options in the cloud.
-* Describe the NoSQL options in GCP
+* Describe the NoSQL options in GCP.

 Link to this section can be found [here](https://youtu.be/Ltr3xYyV2Q0).